LASER DENTISTRY NEAR ME

 Laser dentistry is a type of restorative dentistry where laser energy is used to carry out several different dental treatments.
-Laser dentistry has been used for a number of dental treatments since the mid-1900s.
-Compared to dental drills, laser dentistry offers more comfortable dental treatments for a number of dental procedures.
+Laser dentistry has been used for several dental treatments since the mid-1900s.
+Laser dentistry offers more comfortable dental treatments for several dental procedures than dental drills.

 A laser is an instrument that generates light energy in a very focused and narrow beam.
 This laser light creates a reaction when it comes in contact with tissue.
 The tissue can either be removed or reshaped.

-Laser procedures can be used in a number of dental procedures, which include:
+Laser procedures can be used in several dental procedures, which include:

 - Teeth whitening

 Laser procedures can make dental treatments more comfortable, cost-effective, and efficient.
 Laser procedures are approved by the US Food and Drug Administration (FDA) as dental treatments for several dental conditions.

 Laser treatments follow two main types of laser procedures: hard tissue laser and soft tissue laser.
 Hard tissue procedures refer to the teeth, while soft tissue lasers refer to the gums.